 - Destination: Where the exported log entries will go.

-Each table row has an overflow menu on the far right and features the following options:
+Each table row has a menu more_vert on its far right and features the following options:

 - Edit sink: Opens an Edit Export panel where you can change the sink's parameters.